aicenter/road-graph-tool/README.md

 The main configuration affecting the whole tool is in the root of the configuration file.
 Other parameters are in following sections:

 - `db`: database configuration
-- `importer`: configuration for the import component
+- `road_import`: configuration for the road network import step (OSM file or Overpass)
 - `export`: configuration for the export component
 - `contraction`: configuration for the contraction component
 - `strong_components`: configuration for the strong component which filters out the isolated vertices from the graph